Elaela22/Projects/project_proposal.md

 * *Who benefits from exploring this question or building this model/system?*

 My client is a software start-up aiming to help their users safely navigate mass transit systems in major cities.
 As a first step, they're developing a navigation app for New Yorkers that will incorporate crime data for each station when suggesting possible routes to the user's destination.
-For example, the app would avoid routing users through the most dangerous stations if there is a reasonable alternative route.
+For example, the app would avoid routing users through the most dangerous stations if there's a reasonable alternative route.

 ### Data description:
 * *What dataset(s) do you plan to use, and how will you obtain the data?*